intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 ## Introduction

 This factory virtual fence application is one of a series of reference implementations for Computer Vision (CV) using the OpenVINO™ toolkit.
 This application is designed for a machine mounted camera system that monitors if there are any humans present in a predefined selected assembly line area.
-It sends an alert if there is at least one person detected in the area.
+It sends an alert if there is at least one person detected in the marked assembly area.
+The user can select the area coordinates either via command line parameters or once the application has been started they can select the region of interest (ROI) by pressing `ESC` key; this will pause the application, pop up a separate window on which the user can drag the mouse from the upper left ROI corner to whatever the size they require the are to cover.
+By default the whole frame is selected.

-This example is intended to demonstrate how to use CV to improve assembly line safety for human operators and workers.
+This example is intended to demonstrate how to use CV to improve assembly line safety for human operators and factory workers.

 ## Requirements